Problem Setup

 This forms the basis for proximal methods.

-Proximal Gradient & Preconditioning
+Proximal Gradient Descent

 Approximate by its first-order Taylor expansion:

-known as preconditioned gradient descent.
+This is known as preconditioned gradient descent.

-Remark.
 The proximal point framework interpolates between fast-updating methods (gradient descent) and slower, more implicit schemes, depending on how the reference point evolves.

 - : proximal gradient descent